garychou/postindustrial/docs/teach-the-1k/workshop/how-we-manage.md

  *I am a markdown caption, [The Cheese Map](https://www.kickstarter.com/projects/thecheesemap/the-cheese-map)*

  </ImageCaption>

+Here are a few of our biggest lessons about how to keep it together as instructors, many of which we learned the hard way.

 ## Design for the time / energy / resources you want to spend.